solewrecker/ai-risk-dashboard/ai_risk_framework.md

 ## Quick Assessment Guide

 ### Red Flags (Automatic High Risk)
-- Data used for training with no opt-out
+- Data used for training with no opt-out **AND** no enterprise contractual guarantees
-- Unclear or indefinite data retention
+- Unclear or indefinite data retention **AND** no private DPA available
-- No enterprise admin controls
+- No enterprise admin controls **AND** vendor won't provide security questionnaire
-- Automatic capture of sensitive meetings
+- Automatic capture of sensitive meetings without clear opt-out
-- No encryption or unclear encryption practices
+- No encryption **OR** vendor refuses to discuss encryption practices
-- Vendor refuses transparency documentation
+- Vendor completely unresponsive to security documentation requests

 ### Decision Tree
 1. **Is data used for AI training?** → If yes with no opt-out: HIGH RISK